Xi'an Incident: Chiang's arrest

 Zhang and Yang attempted to secure their strategic situation.
 Soon after Chiang was captured, Zhang sent telegrams to the Northeastern Army's 51st Army in Lanzhou and to the commander of some artillery brigades he had stationed in Luoyang.
 While the 51st Army took control of Lanzhou by that afternoon, the commander in Luoyang instead handed Zhang's telegram to the Nationalist garrison commander, Zhu Shaozhou.
 Zhu reacted quickly.
 He informed Minister of War He Yingqin, who ordered a loyal division to occupy Tong Pass, a critical chokepoint on the route from east from Xi'an.
 They arrived only four hours before Feng Qinzai's 42nd Division, sent by Yang Hucheng for the same purpose.
 Zhu also attempted an aerial mission to rescue Chiang, but it took until 10 am to arrive and the pilot was taken prisoner.

-Early on the morning of 12 December, Zhang and Yang sent telegrams to Nanjing and all across China, explaining what they had done and listing eight demands for the government:
+Early on the morning of 12 December, Zhang and Yang sent telegrams to Nanjing and all across China, explaining what they had done and listed eight demands for the Nanjing government in order to allow Chiang to remain as leader should they accepted: